-10 Tips And Tricks To Learn Any Language
+10 Tips To Learn Any Language From An Expert

-Matthew Youlden speaks nine languages fluently and understands more than a dozen more.
-We work in the same office in Berlin so I constantly hear him using his skills, switching from language to language like a chameleon changing colors.
+Matthew Youlden speaks nine languages fluently and understands over a dozen more.
+We work together in the Babbel office in Berlin, so I constantly hear him using his skills, switching from language to language like a chameleon changing colors with ease.
 In fact, for the longest time I didn’t even know he was British because he was constantly changing his speech.

-When I told Matthew how I’ve been struggling to merely pick up a second language, he had the following advice for me.
-If you believe that you can never become bilingual, get ready to take some notes!
+When I told Matthew how I’ve been struggling to pick up a second language, he had the following advice for me.
+If you currently believe that you can never become bilingual, get ready to take some notes!
 Here are Matthew’s tips to best learn any language:

 This might sound obvious, but if you don’t have a good reason to learn a language, you are less likely to stay motivated over the long-run.
-Wanting to impress English-speakers with your French is not a very good reason; wanting to get to know a French person in his or her own language is another matter entirely.
+Wanting to impress English-speakers with your French is not a very good reason — wanting to get to know a French person in their own language is another matter entirely.
 No matter your reason, once you’ve decided on a language, it’s crucial to commit:

 “OK, I want to learn this and I’m therefore going to do as much as I can in this language, with this language and for this language.”

-Even if you can’t get a sibling to join you on your language adventure, having any kind of partner will push both of you to always try just a little bit harder and stay with it:
+Even if you can’t get a sibling to join you on your language adventure, finding some kind of partner will push both of you to always try just a little bit harder and stay with it.

-When you have no one else to speak to, there’s nothing wrong with talking to yourself:
+When you have no one else to speak to, there’s nothing wrong with talking to yourself in a foreign language.

 “It might sound really weird, but actually speaking to yourself in a language is a great way to practice if you’re not able to use it all the time.”

-If you don’t know how to go about learning a new language, this can keep new words and phrases fresh in your mind and build up your confidence for the next time you speak with someone.
+If you don’t know how to go about learning a new language, this can keep new words and phrases fresh in your mind.
+It also helps build up your confidence for the next time you speak with someone.

-If you make conversation a goal from the beginning, you are less likely to get lost in textbooks.
-Talking to people is one of the best ways to learn a language, because it keeps the learning process relevant to you:
+If you make conversation a goal from the beginning, you’re less likely to get lost in textbooks.
+Talking to people is one of the best ways to learn a language, because it keeps the learning process relevant to you.